walchko/github-blog/source/blog/misc/quotes-i-like/quotes-i-like.md

 ![](https://media.giphy.com/media/WjAkQjz7h9ESA/giphy.gif)

 - Rule 1: The Doctor lies.
-- The way I see it, every life is a pile of good things and… bad things.
+- The way I see it, every life is a pile of good things and bad things.
 The good things don’t always soften the bad things, but vice versa, the bad things don’t necessarily spoil the good things or make them unimportant.
 - Never ignore coincidence.
 Unless, of course, you’re busy.
 In which case, always ignore coincidence.
 - There’s something that doesn’t make sense.
 Let’s go and poke it with a stick.
 - The only water in the forest is the River.